cpske/programming1/week2/Program-Structure.md

     }
 }
 ```
-This code should be in a file `Greeter.java`.
+This code should be in a file named `Greeter.java`.
-Java requires that source file names **exactly match** the name of the class they contain.
+Java requires that source file name **exactly match** the name of the class it contains.

 **Wrong**: `greeter.java` (lowercase "g"), `Greet.java` (name doesn't match)